On the boundary Carrollian conformal algebra: Alternate basis of the BCCA

 \begin{remark} The centreless BCCA is strongly almost-graded according to \cite[Definition 4.1]{Schlichenmaier}: setting $\bcca_n \coloneqq \spn\{u_n, v_n\}$ for $n \in \NN$ (where $u_0 = 0$), we see that

 for all $n,m \in \NN$, by Corollary \ref{cor:new_basis_for_b}.
 However, Corollary \ref{cor:central extension new basis} shows that cocycle on $\bcca$ giving rise to $\widehat{\bcca}$ is not compatible with the almost-grading, in the sense that is impossible to extend the almost-grading of $\bcca$ to an almost-grading of $\widehat{\bcca}$.

 This motivates our approach in later sections, where we focus on the centreless BCCA, since we would like to use the new basis $\{u_n, v_m \mid n \geq 1, m \geq 0\}$ to study the representation theory of the BCCA.
 This becomes very difficult if we have to deal with the central extension as described in Corollary \ref{cor:central extension new basis}.

-Furthermore, representations of the BCCA where $C_M$ acts trivially are to be expected when one takes the tensionless limit on the spectrum of the tensile open bosonic string.
-This is because of how the tensionless limit of the open bosonic string corresponds to a \emph{Lie algebra contraction} of its worldsheet symmetry algebra (which is simply the Virasoro algebra).
-If one were to define this contraction \cite[Equation (8)]{BCCFGP2024} at the level of representations, then one would obtain $\widehat{\bcca}$-modules on which $C_M$ acts trivially.
-Thus, we note that the study of centreless BCCA modules is also physically motivated. \end{remark}
+Indeed, when one has an almost-graded Lie algebra, the \emph{local} central extensions are generally preferred and are better understood (see \cite[Definition 4.1]{SchlichenmaierCrelle}).
+The central extension of $\bcca$ giving rise to $\widehat{\bcca}$ is not local with respect to the almost-grading defined above, making it difficult to work with.

+Furthermore, recall that our goal is to construct a decreasing filtration on the BCCA.
+However, the observations above imply that that this central extension of the BCCA is not compatible with the construction of a filtration for the BCCA as per Definition \ref{def:filtered Lie algebra}.
+This is because any filtration on $\widehat{\bcca}$ would necessarily fail to be weakly convergent.
+Because of this, we will restrict our attention to the centreless BCCA in Sections \ref{sec:filtration} and \ref{sec:Whittaker modules}. \end{remark}

 Finally, we consider what happens to $\PP$ under the change of variables $s \mapsto t$.
 Since $r$ is a square root of $s^2 - 4$ by \eqref{eq:r^2 = s^2 - 4}, we get that $r \mapsto \sqrt{t^2 - 4} = \sqrt{f}$ under this change of variables.